 Hatoguruma Kawabata Hotel (English) The Booking.com listing states “Traditional vegetarian dishes are served at the dining room.”
 They’re reported to prepare good-sized meals of excellent-quality vegan food if they have advance notice.

-Hotel Haus St.Anton (bilingual) The dining section of the website states they source from local, small-scale organic producers and that “Vegan or vegetarian meals can also be arranged provided reservation is made at least two days in advance.”
+Hotel Haus St.Anton (bilingual) The dine section of the website states they use local ingredients and that “Vegan or vegetarian meals can also be arranged provided reservation is made at least two days in advance.
+Additional charges may apply depending on changes of menu.
+Kindly talk to our friendly team before making your booking.”
 Inquire about if the oyaki buns, a common food of the area, are vegan.

 Yudanaka Onsen, Nagano

 Yudanaka Seifuso (English) Happy Cow (English) Can make vegan breakfast and dinner with advance notice.
+The dining section of their website states “We prefer to prepare food with locally produced ingredients.
+Vegetables are fresh from the morning market.
+Our menu is season-themed and also stomach-friendly.We are friendly ryokan for Vegetarian, Vegan, Gluten free and meals request.”
 This ryokan is reported to ask you to fill in a dietary requirement form at check-in, but also inform them of your dietary requirements ahead of time.
-This is reported to be a good property for people with tattoos (English) as it has a private onsen.
+This is reported to be a good property for people with tattoos as it has a private onsen.
 You can see the property in this YouTube video from Vegan in Japan & Italy (English subtitles provided).

 Yamanouchi, Nagano (Shibu Onsen)